Browse our jobs and apply for your next role.

 Contrary to popular belief, an economic downturn is high time for contractors to step in

 Becoming a contract operations strategist wasn’t always part of the plan.
 It was during her travels when the idea of contracting came to her.
-“I realised that a lot of start-ups and small businesses have good ideas, but they don’t necessarily know how to get from ‘I want to start a business’ to actually running a successful business,” she explains.
+“I realized that a lot of start-ups and small businesses have good ideas, but they don’t necessarily know how to get from ‘I want to start a business’ to actually running a successful business,” she explains.
 “So my role is to help my clients come up with business strategies, product positionings and corporate identity.
 It’s a lot like being a project manager, but more strategically inclined.”

 She says while Singapore can’t be compared with the likes of the US or Australia, contracting opportunities in APAC are getting better.